tardate/LittleArduinoProjects/playground/PiezoVibrationDetector/README.md

 Some time back I picked up some [Piezo Transducers](http://www.dx.com/p/zx-18t9a1-18mm-piezo-transducer-sound-discs-w-leads-5-pcs-148144#.Wm3xP5P1XfA), and they've been waiting for a project to happen.

-This experiement is a building block.
+This experiment is a building block.
 What I'd like to be able to do is detect (count) pulses from the piezo transducer.
 That is, as opposed to capturing an accurate waveform from the piezo - I just want to know when a "tap" is picked up.

-There are many ways to approach this, but what I'll expore here is using the built-in analog comparator of an Arduino/ATmega328 to trigger interrupts and do some software de-bouncing/noise abatement.
+There are many ways to approach this, but what I'll explore here is using the built-in analog comparator of an Arduino/ATmega328 to trigger interrupts and do some software de-bouncing/noise abatement.
 As a result is derives and displays a beats-per-minute (BPM) estimate.